yushulx/dotnet-document-scanner-sdk/README.md

 # .NET Document Scanner SDK

-The .NET Document Scanner SDK is a C# wrapper for [Dynamsoft C++ Document Normalizer SDK](https://www.dynamsoft.com/document-normalizer/docs/introduction/?ver=latest).
+The .NET Document Scanner SDK is a C# wrapper for [Dynamsoft Document Normalizer SDK](https://www.dynamsoft.com/document-normalizer/docs/core/introduction/).
 It is used to do document edge detection, image cropping, perspective correction and image enhancement.

 ## License Activation